lemonarc/francis-terry/_posts/2016-12-01-blog-how-palladian.md

 ---
 layout: post
 categories: [blog, history, theory]
-title: 'How Palladian were Palladians?'
+title: 'How Palladian Were Palladians? – The Use of Scamozzi Ionic in Georgian Architecture'
 excerpt: "How Palladian were the English Palladians?
 An analysis by Francis Terry based on their choice of Ionic capital."
 preview: "As a practicing classical architect, I have had a number of clients who have wanted their houses to look like the work of the English Palladians of the Georgian era rather than Palladio himself.
 From this I started to notice that the work of the English Palladians..."
 post_date: December 2016